CAADE/edgeville/docs/Solution/Cloud/SubSystem-Cloud.rst

 The Logical Artifacts of the Cloud layer are the different kinds of Clouds.
 A common interface to managing the clouds and multi-Cloud should be used.

-* :ref:`SubSystem-Common-Cloud-Core` - Multi-Cloud functionality
+* :ref:`SubSystem-Cloud/Common-Cloud-Core` - Multi-Cloud functionality
-* :ref:`SubSystem-SDI` - Interface to the typical private and public cloud functionality
+* :ref:`SubSystem-Cloud/SDI` - Interface to the typical private and public cloud functionality
-* :ref:`SubSystem-uSDI` - Interface to the micro cloud interface.
+* :ref:`SubSystem-Cloud/uSDI` - Interface to the micro cloud interface.

 .. image:: Logical.png